Von Willebrand Disease

 Background

-- Von Willebrand disease is the most common inherited bleeding disorder affecting up to 1% of the population1 (usually autosomal dominant)
+- Von Willebrand disease is the most common inherited bleeding disorder affecting up to 1% of the population1 It is caused by either a qualitative or functional deficiency in von Willebrand factor (vWF), leading to inadequate platelet adhesion and secondary deficiency of Factor VIII.

 - Excessive mucocutaneous bleeding